ahadas/automotive-ci/README.md

 oc apply -f deployment/automotive-osbuild.yaml
 ```

-This leads to having the following entities:
-1. A pipeline for cloning the code repository and then build, test, and push a container image from this repository.
-2. A cron job that triggers the abovementioned pipeline for nightly builds.
-The cron job is named after the `ContainerBuild` instance with a `-nightly` postfix.
+As a result, a new pipeline that can build, test, and push a container image from the repository will be created.
+The pipeline is named after the `ContainerBuild` instance and resides within the same namespace as the `ContainerBuild` instance.

+### Nightly Builds

 Nightly builds can be disabled by specifying `nightly_builds: false` in the `ContainerBuild` instance.
+However, if nightly builds are not disabled, the operator creates a daily cron job that triggers the abovementioned pipeline.

-You can trigger this cron job for testing by creating a job from it:
+You can trigger this cron job immediately by creating a job from it:
 ```bash
 oc -n autosd create job test --from=cronjob/automotive-osbuild-nightly
 ```

+### GitLab Integration

-3. A route for a webhook for GitLab.
+A route for a webhook for GitLab.

 ## More Resources